CanyenPalmer/Portfolio/README.md

 ### R coding | Real-estate Conditions Comparison: Real Estate Price Modeling in Ames, TX
 [Publication][(https://github.com/CanyenPalmer/R-Coding---Real-estate-Conditions-Comparrison)](https://github.com/CanyenPalmer/R-Coding---Real-estate-Conditions-Comparrison)

 As part of a recent applied statistics and modeling project, I developed a predictive model to analyze housing market conditions in Ames, Texas.
-Using a rich dataset with over **2,300 observations** and **over 60 features**, this project focused on identifying the most significant predictors of **home sale prices** through exploratory data analysis and regression modeling.
+Using a rich dataset with over **2,300 observations** and **60+ features**, this project focused on identifying the most significant predictors of **home sale prices** through exploratory data analysis and regression modeling.

 Key Techniques and Tools: